zahra-ali-jaffer/dsa-practice/yr_2_java-practice/9_Sets_and_Applications/README.md

 # Java Sets and Bingo Simulation

-This repository contains explanations, code examples, and discussions on **sets in Java**, including custom implementations and their usage in a Bingo simulation.
+This file contains explanations, code examples, and discussions on **sets in Java**, including custom implementations and their usage in a Bingo simulation.
 It also covers the **Java Collections Framework (JCF) Set interfaces and classes**.

 ---